ZeCastroIPCA/file-utility/README.md

 # Image Utility
 This project is a image utility tool built with Svelte.
 It provides functionalities to compress and convert images, videos.

+## Try it out
+You can try the project [here](https://image-utility.onrender.com/).

 ## Context
 This projet is a test to my prompting engineering skills.
 The whole project was created using GitHub Copilot Chat appart from the initial setup and some minor changes.